Asthma, Work-related

 How does occupational asthma develop?

-Sometimes, the body can develop a sensitization (an allergic-type) reaction when it is exposed continuously to a substance.
+Back to topSometimes, the body can develop a sensitization (an allergic-type) reaction when it is exposed continuously to a trigger.
 The process is usually not immediate; it evolves over a period of time and involves the body's immune system.
-A complex defense system protects the body from harm caused by foreign substances or microbes.
-Among the most important elements of the defense mechanism are special proteins called "antibodies."
-Antibodies are produced when the human body contacts an alien substance or microbe.
-The role of the antibodies is to react with substances or microbes and destroy them.
+A complex defence system protects the body from harm caused by foreign triggers.
+Among the most important elements of the defence mechanism are special proteins called "antibodies."
+Antibodies are produced when the human body contacts a foreign trigger.
+The role of the antibodies is to react with triggers and destroy them.
 Antibodies are often very selective, acting only on one particular substance or type of microbe.

 But antibodies can also respond in a wrong way and cause disorders such as asthma.
-After a period of exposure to a substance, either natural or synthetic, a worker may start producing too many of the antibodies called "immunoglobulin E" (IgE).
+After a period of exposure to a trigger, either natural or synthetic, a worker may start producing too many of the antibodies called "immunoglobulin E" (IgE).
 These antibodies attach to specific cells in the lung in a process known as "sensitization."
 The sensitization may not show any symptoms of disease, or it may be associated with skin rashes (urticaria), hay fever-like symptoms, or a combination of these symptoms.
-When re-exposure occurs, the lung cells with attached IgE antibodies react with the substance.
+When re-exposure occurs, the lung cells with attached IgE antibodies react with the trigger.
 This reaction results in the release of chemicals such as "leukotrienes" that are made in the body.
 Leukotrienes provoke the contraction of some muscles in the airways.
 This action causes the narrowing of air passages which is characteristic of asthma.
-RADS may also appear with lower-level exposure to an irritant over a prolonged period.

-RADS can appear after an acute, single exposure to high level of irritating agents (e.g., chlorine, anhydrous ammonia and smoke).
+RADS can appear after an acute, single exposure to a high level of irritating agents (e.g., chlorine, anhydrous ammonia, and smoke).
 There is no latency period.
 The symptoms develop soon after the exposure, usually within 24 hours, and may reappear after months or years, when the person is re-exposed to the irritants.

 How long does asthma take to develop?

 Back to topThere is no fixed period of time in which asthma can develop.
-Asthma as a disease may develop from a few weeks to many years after the initial exposure.
+Asthma as a disease may develop from a few weeks to many years (the latency period) after the initial exposure.
 Analysis of the respiratory responses of sensitized workers has established three basic patterns of asthmatic attacks, as follows:

-Immediate – typically develops within minutes of exposure and is at its worst after approximately 20 minutes; recovery takes about 2 hours.
+Immediate – typically develops within minutes of exposure

 Dual or Combined – is the occurrence of both immediate and late types of asthma.